ldt4ssc/ldt4ssc.github.io/docs/guidance_content/ws1.md

 **Who Are We Looking For?**

-Municipalities, groups of municipalities, syndicates, or regions, who have a **data platform** with a description and a functional perimeter, and who are willing to share data, models, and services with:
+Municipalities, groups of municipalities, syndicates, or regions, who have a **Local Digital Twin** in place, with a description and a functional perimeter, and who are willing to share data, models, and services with:
 - Other data platforms (LDT, hypervision, etc.)
 - Data spaces